The Quick Verdict

 Standing at Bryce Point or Inspiration Point and looking down into the amphitheater for the first time is a jaw-drop moment.
 The scale is hard to process.
 It looks miniature until you spot a hiker on the trail below and realize those rock spires are 10 stories tall.

 Bryce sits at 8,000-9,000 feet elevation.
-That’s significantly higher than Zion and it affects everything.
-The air is cooler, the forests are ponderosa pine instead of desert scrub, and the night sky is extraordinary.
+That’s significantly higher than Zion (which bottoms out around 3,700 feet in the canyon) and it affects everything.
+The air is cooler, the forests are ponderosa pine and spruce-fir instead of desert scrub, and the night sky is extraordinary.
 Bryce Canyon is one of the best dark sky parks in the country.
 On a clear night the Milky Way is so bright it casts shadows.
+I’ve done night photography at a lot of parks and Bryce is in the top three for star shooting in the lower 48.

 The park is smaller and less physically demanding than Zion.
 Most trails are moderate.
-You can see the highlights in a single day.
-The 18-mile scenic drive hits all the major viewpoints and you can drive it in an hour without stops.
+You can see the highlights in a single day, though I’d argue two days lets you catch both sunrise and sunset light.
+The 18-mile scenic drive hits all the major viewpoints and you can drive it in an hour without stops, though I’d budget three hours with stops because you’ll want to get out at most of them.

 Bryce Canyon is contemplative where Zion is physical.
 It rewards patience and attention to detail.
 The longer you look at the hoodoos the more you see.